priyam81/capstone2/README.md

 # capstone2
-Contains all the files in the scope for the seconf capstopne Project i.e. Movie Recommendation System.
+Contains all the files in the scope for the second capstopne Project i.e. Movie Recommendation System.